imart302/FindEllipses/README.md

-#Script for finding ellipses in image;
+# Script for finding ellipses in image;

-Requires:
-  -OpenCV
-  -Numpy
+This Script find ellipses and find a pattern of grouped ellipses in a image ideal to calculate the Homography of a plane.

+## Requeriments:
+  - OpenCV
+  - Numpy